Rayanworkout/French-Address-Autocomplete/README.md

 ## How to use ?

 #### Installation
-Simply add the script at the end of your HTML structure by using the CDN, or download the autocomplete.js as well as icon.svg.
+Simply add the script at the end of your HTML structure by using the CDN, or download the autocomplete.js.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/rayanworkout/French-Address-Autocomplete@master/autocomplete.js" integrity="sha256-P9vZEaiXEfpubFPH86pstIgvHJtSnlHkkVu3mmQClGc=" crossorigin="anonymous"></script>